Excessively oily skin can dull your skin's appearance and often cause pimples, blemishes and blackheads.

 Exfoliation can be done both for your face and body using a gentle circular motion straight from the palms of your hands, or use a loofah sponge to reach those hard to reach places on your body.

-2. Cleansing with the "right" Soap
+2. Cleanse with the "Right" Soap

 Most people assume oily skin needs strong chemicals to remove the oil, but these products actually cause flakiness and your oil glands to work harder than ever to compensate for the loss of oil that these chemical products cause.